aaronbloomfield/pdr/labs/lab06/index.md

 Note that on this last one, that the -O2 flag must be used on each of the individual compilations as well as the final link.
 Thus, when put into a Makefile, you should make your CXXFLAGS variable include '-O2' so that it applies to all compilations.

-We could always tell the compiler to create an optimized executable file by always using the -O2 flag.
-But there are some disadvantages to doing so.
-Debugging the program is much harder (if not impossible) with an optimized executable -- much of the debugging information is stripped out of the executable to improve the speed.
+We could always tell the compiler to create an optimized executable file by always using the -O2 flag, but there are some disadvantages to doing so.
+Debugging the program is much harder with an optimized executable -- much of the debugging information is stripped out of the executable to improve the speed.
 So if you want to debug your program, you will have to remove the -O2 flag (and put in the -g flag, of course).
-Also, the compiler takes longer to compile the program when optimizing.
-These are some reasons programmers usually don't use the -O2 flag until they know the program works, and thus want the additional speed improvement.
+The compiler also takes longer to compile the program when optimizing.
+Thus, programmers usually don't use the -O2 flag until they know the program works and want to start focusing on performance.

 Try compiling your program both with and without the -O2 flag.
 Run the program both times.
 Do you notice a difference in the timed speed of the program?
 Our test program decreased in execution time from about 15 seconds to 12 seconds with the -O2 flag.